Blériot 115

 The Blériot Bl-115 was a French biplane airliner of the 1920s, best remembered for the part it played in the French exploration of Africa.
 For its day, it was a large aircraft, mounting one pair of engines on the upper wing and one pair on the lower.
 First flying on 9 May 1923, the prototype crashed on 23 June, killing its pilot, Jean Casale.

 A refined version of the aircraft, the 115-bis was flown in June 1924.

 Operational; history

-The third and fourth machines built (christened Roland Garros and Jean Casale) were used in Colonel de Goÿs' attempts to create air routes to Africa.
-Commanded by Jean Dagnaux, they departed France on 18 January 1925, they arrived in Colomb-Béchar, Algeria, on 28 January.
-The expedition ended in disaster on 7 February in Niamey, Niger when the Jean Casale crashed on take-off, killing its radio operator and seriously injuring its two pilots, including Dagnaux.
+The third and fourth machines built (christened Roland Garros and Jean Casale) were used in Colonel Louis de Goÿs' attempts to create air routes to Africa.
+Commanded by Jean Dagnaux, the aviators departed France on 18 January 1925, they arrived in Colomb-Béchar in Algeria, on 28 January.
+The expedition ended in disaster on 7 February 1925 in Niamey, Niger when the Jean Casale crashed on take-off, killing its radio operator and seriously injuring both pilots, including Dagnaux.
 They had covered 4,137 km.